 Air compressors tend to be classified on various factors which include the type of operation, how many compression stages they have, and their pump power.
 To keep it brief, air compressors are categorized into the two following major types:

-- Reciprocating Pumps
+- Reciprocating Air Compressor Pumps

-- Rotary Pumps
+- Rotary Air Compressor Pumps

-These types of pumps are typically piston-type pumps that operate in a forward to backward motion.
+These types of pumps are typically piston-type pumps that operate in a forward-to-backward motion.
 They are very common pumps that are used across the whole pump industry, for example, bicycle pumps.

 These types of pumps operate in a rotary motion where the air is compressed and transferred from one side to another.
 Another common name for them is centrifugal pumps.
 This form of pump can also be found being used in clothes dryers.